aleena-jaison/HTML-Form/README.md

 ### Prerequisites

 - Any web browser (Chrome, Firefox, Safari, etc.)
-- Text editor (VSCode, Sublime Text, or any other editor)
+- Text editor (VSCode or any other editor)

 ### Installation